jmpinit/homepage/_posts/2024-12-09-reverse-engineering-the-brother-pe-150-embroidery-machine.md

 outputs which can go to an LC display.
 The application architecture diagram from the LC7942ND datasheet gives a hint that that last part is meant to drive the rows and the other three are meant to drive the columns.
-Just considering the column drivers, 80x3=240, so we probably have 240 columns, which passes the gut check of just looking at the display aspect ratio (it's not too far off from being 3 times wider than it is tall).
+Just considering the outputs of the column drivers, 80x3=240, so we probably have 240 columns, which passes the gut check of just looking at the display aspect ratio (it's not too far off from being 3 times wider than it is tall).
 Maybe we have 80 rows then, but also maybe less.

 Another thing we know from the datasheets is that these chips have shift-registers in them, which basically just means that they are connected in a